moritzgubler/periodic-io/readme.txt

 - .xyz
 - .cif
 - .gen (DFTB)
-- .qe (QUANTUM-ESPRESSO) (not tested, use with care)
+- .qe (QUANTUM-ESPRESSO)
+- .vasp POSCAR (vasp)

 Installation:
 Set your favorite fortran compiler in the makefile and the linking and compiling flags (no flags required).
 "make install" will compile everything in the src directory and install all the conversion tools to $HOME/bin.
-If this is not on path add if [ -d "$HOME/bin" ] ; then
-    export PATH="$HOME/bin:$PATH"
-fi
 The library will be installed to
 $HOME/.local/lib/libmolecularIO.a.
 This is not on the $LIBRARY_PATH by default.
-Add

-# set PATH so it includes user's private lib if it exists
-if [ -d "$HOME/.local/lib" ] ; then
-    export LIBRARY_PATH="$HOME/.local/lib:$LIBRARY_PATH"
-fi

-to your ~/.profile file.
-Now reboot or "source ~/.profile".

 You will now be able to convert files with
-"ascii2in file1.ascii new_file.in" etc..
-If the ascii2in is not found try
+"ascii2in file1.ascii new_file.in" etc.
-"source ~/.profile".
-Now the console should be able to find the programs.
-Compiling with the library works like that: gfortran *.f90 -lmolecularIO

 If you have any questions or you want to contribute feel free to ask me.